A typical day in the clinic for dental professionals involves multiple patient visits. All…

 With such diverse patient profiles comes the necessity to offer irregular service locations as not all patients can travel to a typical clinic.
 Their sites currently span from prisons to hospitals, specialist health centres to mobile clinics and domiciliary care.

 What can Single Use Offer?

 We felt privileged to meet people in the CDS and get a deeper understanding of the service they provide.
 We were able to highlight areas that may not have been previously considered for single-use alternatives.
 During the seminar recess, we talked with many of the attendees about their daily concerns and how single use can help.

 The nature of the CDS is to perform treatment in a variety of environments, often these are not permanent and will require the transportation of clinical equipment.
-Eliminating the need for sterilisation equipment, our instruments minimise logistical difficulties as they can easily be transported to and from various locations.
+Eliminating the need for sterilization equipment, our instruments minimize logistical difficulties as they can easily be transported to and from various locations.
 For this reason alone, they are already incredibly popular in mobile dental units.

 Time to spend on the task at hand

 Dealing with situations of increased difficulty, the CDS team needs as little distraction as possible.
 Disposable instruments reduce time spent on patient set-up, reprocessing and sorting instruments, allowing the clinicians to focus their attention on the patient.

 Single Use is a concept that can resolve many issues within dentistry as it has done already for other medical fields.
 Why not contact us today to chat about what our instruments can bring to your clinic!